nus-tic2002-AY2324S1/duke/README.md

 ### Level 3
 1, add Mark as Done and mark as not done function.

-2, Use the input/output redirection technique to semi-automate the testing of Duke. change the .gitignore file, include text-ui-test folder in the remote repo
+2, Use the input/output redirection technique to semi-automate the testing of archive.DukeOld. change the .gitignore file, include text-ui-test folder in the remote repo

 ### Level 4
-1, create Todos, Deadlines and Events class, and Modify Duke class to meet level 4 requirements
+1, create archive.Todos, archive.Deadlines and archive.Events class, and Modify archive.DukeOld class to meet level 4 requirements

 ### Level 5
 1,Level 5.
 Handle Errors,deal with errors such as incorrect inputs entered by the user

 ### Level 6
-1, Add support for deleting tasks from the list and Use Java enum to create a TaskType Class
+1, Add support for deleting tasks from the list and Use Java enum to create a archive.TaskType Class

+### Level 7
+1, implement Level-7 Save, A-MoreOOP, A-Packages